 Rose

 Rose bubble tip anemones are the signature anemone of all BTAs.
-They are the most common bubble tip anemones you will see for sale and they tend to be prolific propagators.
+They are the most common bubble tip anemones you will see for sale and they are prolific propagators.
 They aren’t too expensive.
 This would be the anemone I would shop off if I was looking at purchasing my first bubble tip anemone.

 Rainbow